wp-plugins/avectra-netforum-single-sign-on/readme.txt

 = Does it work with netForum Enterprise? =
-It most likely does, since we don’t have access to an enterprise installation, we have not tested it.
+It most likely does, but we have not tested it with netForum enterprise.
+Since the netForum xWeb services are the same when it comes to authentication, so this plug-in should work.
+If not, send us an email and we can help you tweak it to work with your netForum enterprise installation.

 == Screenshots ==